theblacksmith/typescript-require/README.md

 ### targetES5 [boolean] default: true
 Target ES5 / ES3 output mode.

+### exitOnError [boolean] default: true
+Calls `process.exit` if an error occurs during TypeScript compilation

+### tmpDir [string] default: /tmp
+The directory underneath which output files should be placed

 # Module Dependencies in TS files
 You can load any other TypeScript or Javascript module from your typescripts.
 However, you should use different methods for different modules